KL13NT/Design-Systems-Handbook-Summary/Design Systems Handbook.md

 -   Design faster
 -   Create solutions that work for multiple problems

 > Even with more hands working faster, the reality is bespoke design simply doesn't scale.
-Design is scaling.

-Invesment in design can exist in the following forms:
+Investment in design can exist in the following forms:

 -   The design team is growing
 -   Design is embedded in teams throughout the company